-Avon Products Inc. (AVP), the world’s largest door-to-door cosmetics seller, fell the most in more than six months after Coty Inc. withdrew its $10.7 billion offer.
+Avon Products Inc. (AVP:US), the world’s largest door-to-door cosmetics seller, fell the most in more than six months after Coty Inc. withdrew its $10.7 billion offer.

 Coty, the maker of perfumes by Beyonce Knowles and Heidi Klum, said attempts to speak to Avon board members, including Chairman Andrea Jung and Chief Executive Officer Sheri McCoy, failed after it received a two-sentence e-mail requesting a deadline extension.
 Coty had given yesterday as a cutoff date for a response when it made its $24.75-a-share bid last week.

 “This continued delay and unwillingness to engage in discussions is disappointing,” Coty Chairman Bart Becht said in a letter to Avon’s board (AVP:US) that was released in a statement.
 “It is time for Coty Inc. to move on and pursue other opportunities.”

 Avon, which rejected an initial $10 billion offer last month, yesterday asked for another week to consider the higher bid as the deadline for an answer expired.

 Coty said it had equity commitments for the bid of more than $5.8 billion from Joh.
 A. Benckiser, BDT Capital Partners and Warren Buffett’s Berkshire Hathaway Inc. (A:US) with debt financing to be provided by JPMorgan Chase & Co.
 (JPM:US)

 “Your total lack of engagement with us leads us to believe that you remain reluctant to explore a friendly, negotiated combination,” Becht said.